wcauchois/bitcoinfe/README.md

 Now, visit localhost:5000 to see the running instance.

-**Advanced: Setting up the remote service**
+**Setting up the remote service**

 Bitcoinfe is designed to support running on a separate machine from your Bitcoin daemon.
 However, one feature in particular -- monitoring disk usage -- requires a special remote service to be running on your Bitcoin box.
-On the remote box, install flask (you can do this either in a virtualenv or globally), and execute `python remote.py` to start the remote service.
-This service is used only to monitor disk usage on that box.
+On the remote box, check-out Bitcoinfe and execute `python remote.py` to start the service (there are no external dependencies for this besides Python).
+Pass --help to see a list of options.
+You may want to provide --datadir if your Bitcoin data directory is in a nonstandard path (the default is ~/.bitcoin).

+**Tracking statistics over time**

+Bitcoinfe has the ability to track disk usage and Blockchain stats over time.
+It stores this data in an SQLite database, and can graph it for you using Google charts.
+To get started using this feature, you must first migrate the SQLite database.
+To do so, run:

+    invoke db.migrate

+This will create a stats.db file in the current directory.
+To record stats, you must POST to the /record\_stats endpoint whenever you want to store a data-point.
+To record stats priodically, I use `cron` and `curl`.
+For example, the following entry in a crontab will record statistics every 4 hours:

+    0 */4 * * * curl -X POST http://localhost:5000/record_stats >/dev/null